bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 All of your working map files will go into a song name folder within this CustomWIPLevels folder.

 ## Editor Settings
+These core settings are all available from the MM home page when you first open the program.
 ### Map Selection
 The map selection pane has four tabs, each with songs listed alphabetically.
 * **WIP Songs:** This tab contains all of the map folders saved in your `CustomIPLevels` folder.
 New maps are created here and are accessible in-game under "Custom WIP Levels."